 Instructions

-Prepare the achari masala: Lightly roast the ingredients listed under "achari masala" in a pan over low heat until they become aromatic and slightly crisp.
-Be careful, not to burn them.
-Once roasted, let the spices cool down completely, then grind them into a coarse powder.
+Once roasted, remove it to a plate, let the spices cool down completely, then grind them into a coarse powder.
 Set it aside.
-We will use only 6 teaspoon of this achari masala.
+We will use only 6 teaspoons of this achari masala.
 You can store the remaining masala in an airtight container.

-Add tomatoes and simmer: Add the tomato puree to the pan.
+Add the fresh tomato puree to the pan.
 Stir well to combine them with the chicken and spices.
-Cook for about 5 minutes.

 Video